FRE2044 : Linguistic Variation in French

 Outline Of Syllabus

-Students will attend two hours of lecture each week, and a total of eight one-hour seminars spread over the twelve teaching weeks of the semester.
+Students will attend two hours of lecture and one hour of seminar each week.
 Lectures will present the fundamental and theoretical issues.
 The assessed presentations will take place in seminars.
-If there are not enough assessed presentations to fill our seminar time, exercises on the topic of the week will be provided; if there are too many assessed presentations to fit into the seminar time available, some lecture time can be used for ‘left-over’ presentations.
+If there are not enough assessed presentations to fill our seminar time, exercises on the topic of the week will be provided.

 The progression of topics will be roughly:

 2. Axes of variation in French (how can French vary?)